ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Burning

-Causes Fire-Aspected damage during the status phase.
+Causes Fire-Aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Camouflage

-You take 25% less Physical After-Armor Damage.
+Incoming P-Potency is decreased by 25.

 ### Status: Chain Stratagem